kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Visualizing Bias Variance

-Simple models underfit.
+Simple models underfit
-Complex models overfit.
+Complex models overfit
 Optimal complexity lies between

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.